Gentleman (Psy song): History

-Psy first announced a new single would be forthcoming by Twitter on March 8.
-He originally intended to follow up "Gangnam Style" with a song called "Assarabia", which is Korean slang for "Oh Yeah!", but changed course upon realizing that the title might be offensive to Arab listeners.
+In March 2013, South Korean media reported that the title of Psy's upcoming single would contain the word "Assarabia", a slang used by South Koreans to mean "Oh Yeah!", express thrills, or simply to describe something satisfying.
+There were numerous objections to that upcoming title, and worries have risen that people of Arabic descent might misinterpret the title and find it derogatory.

+After being questioned by a correspondent of the Voice of America about the upcoming track's potential to offend, Psy said that there has been some misunderstanding and his upcoming song will undergo a major revamp.
+On March 19, 2013, he revised his song's title and lyrics over "worries it could offend Arabs".

 For the April 13 debut of the dance, Psy instructed fans to attend in white attire.
 50,000 people attended the April 13 World Cup Stadium performance.
 The 6:30 pm Seoul time/ 2:30 am U.S. ET performance was broadcast live on YouTube.

 Although his previous song's associated widely imitated horse-riding dance had brought him notoriety, the "Harlem Shake" had recently challenged Psy and "Gangnam Style" for the top position in pop culture.
 Psy felt a lot of pressure to satisfy his growing fanbase, saying "Of course I feel more burden than before, because lots of people are watching."
 The new dance is characterized by fast, hip-swinging movements in Stuff.

 When the song was being introduced, Adam Sherwin of The Independent reported that "A trailer posted on Psy's Twitter links to a thudding beat with a repeated lyric of 'I'm a mother, father, gentleman'.
 Or 'motherf***er[sic]' depending on the interpretation of Psy's accent."
 A poster was also released containing the main line of the song "I'm a mother fxxxxx [sic] gentleman".
 At a press conference for the "Happening" concert, Psy mentioned that he chose the phrase because it was easy to pronounce.
 He also chose "alangamola" ("I don't know if you know") as a common lyric in the song as it was easy to sing along to.

 The song features more English than "Gangnam Style".
 The website The Huffington Post classifies the song as electropop, while Time describes it as K-pop.

 In an interview with The Daily Beast, Psy said he originally planned to collaborate with Justin Bieber on the single, but he and manager Scooter Braun deferred that to make the goal of the single to prove he was not a one-hit wonder.
 He described the song as "a sort of a mash-up of my previous 10 tracks and 10 hooks.
 I made a surgery with those 10 songs."